 A budget-friendly version of the Reebok Nano that gets the job done at a lower price point.

 Our fitness writer and personal trainer Amanda Capritto put these shoes through the ringer to find out how much of a cross-trainer they truly are, and found they were OK for CrossFit and weightlifting workouts, but where they truly shined was during HIIT workouts.
-That’s due to a highly responsive foam midsole that makes plyometric movements feel effortless.
-There’s also more cushion, and therefore more shock absorption and joint protection than other cross-trainers.

 Let’s touch on CrossFit and weightlifting again for a second.
 Can you wear these shoes during these workouts?
 Sure, but how well they perform is going to depend on your fitness level.
 If you’re a recreational athlete who doesn’t do anything too serious these will be fine, but if you’re a hardcore bodybuilder or CrossFitter, these might not have the stability you need.

 They’re also a great shoe for everyday use, and come in eight different colorways in men’s sizes and six in women’s.
 Because they have a little more cushioning, they’ll feel great on your feet throughout the entire day.
 That is, as long as you have narrow feet.
 The toe box is small so these might not fit people in the big foot club.
+We rated the ergonomics a 3.5 out of 5 because of this.

-As the age-old saying goes, though, you get what you pay for and because these are so affordable the material isn’t as durable as a more expensive pair.
+As the age-old saying goes, though, you get what you pay for, and because these are so affordable, the material isn’t as durable as a more expensive pair.

 Read my full Reebok Nanoflex TR review